TinySpins/Contour42/README.md

 - `contours/ID_*/<SeriesName>/<SeriesName> [Contour Masks].mat`

    File containing logical masks generated from the exported contour polygons sorted in a structure .
 Each field in 'mask.' contains the contour masks generated for that slice/Dicom UID sorted by 'InstanceNumber' dicom tag on the third dimension.

+### View output contour masks
+Masks produced from the output contour polygons can be viewed by utilizing the `contour42_view.m` script.

+Open the `contour42_view.m` script in Matlab and run it.
+Select a folder containing one of the output `<SeriesName> [Contour Masks].mat` files.
+The imtools3D viewer opens, and displays the contour masks overlaid on the corresponding dicom image files.